Top 10 Dementia Wandering Products 2021

 When the worst has happened and your loved one has wandered away from their home, the sooner you can find them the better.
 The Medpage Micro GPS Location Tracker and Fall Sensor is the ultimate companion for sufferers of dementia, ensuring them and their loved ones that they can always be located and are never lost.

-It can be attached to keys or worn on a lanyard, allowing them to be tracked via GPS with precision.
+It can be attached to keys or worn on a lanyard, allowing the user to be tracked via GPS with precision.
 A setting can be activated to let you know when they've left the house, and also notify you if the sensor detects a fall.
-It includes a button that allows the user to send a distress call to carers, providing an all-round fall and wandering solution.
+It includes a button that allows the user to send a distress call to carers, making this unit function as an emergency alarm system as well as an GPS tracker, and providing a comprehensive aid for ensuring the safety of your loved one.

 5) Reassure Your Loved One with a Voice Message